 Getting a suitable unit for your metal detecting prospects is vital.
 Minelab and Garrett are two of the most popular metal detector brands in the market.
 But which one do you buy?
 Which one is easier to use?
 Here’s what you need to know about the Minelab Equinox 800 vs. the Garrett AT MAX detectors.

 The Minelab Equinox 800 is a superior choice compared to the Garrett.
 The Minelab Equinox 800 offers better performance, modern features, and better results.
 Regardless of its battery life, it is a formidable unit.

-The Minelab Equinox 800 and the Garrett AT MAX are massive contenders for an adept prospector.
+The Minelab Equinox 800 and the Garrett AT MAX are the big boy contenders for any detectorist and prospector.
 From Minelab’s Multi-IQ technology to the AT MAX’s maximum depth detection, the numerous features built into the progressive nature of these units.